Julien-Collins/real_estate_analysis/README.md

 # 🏡 Real Estate Market Analysis – Simulated MLS Insights

 This project simulates a real estate market using a synthetic dataset modeled after MLS property listings.
-It includes over 1,000 property records across two fictional counties and 24 made-up cities.
+It includes over 1,000 property records across 24 made-up cities.
 The goal is to analyze pricing dynamics, competitiveness, tax assessments, and listing characteristics using SQL within a PostgreSQL environment.

 This end-to-end project demonstrates real-world data analytics workflow—covering data generation, relational database design, SQL querying, and interpretation of insights.
 It’s designed with the kind of work analysts perform at PropTech companies like **Redfin**, **Opendoor**, or **Zillow** in mind.